 1. Interactive Activities for Learning

-One of the most active interactive classroom activities is role-play, which helps students employ a healthy dose of teamwork, creativity and leadership.
+One of the most active interactive classroom activities is role-play, which helps students employ teamwork, creativity and leadership.

-Naturally, there are quieter students who tend to shy away from role play.
+Naturally, some quieter students tend to shy away from role play.
 No student should be forced into public activities they’re not comfortable with, so try to find smaller or alternative roles for them to do.

 Listening is just one form of input.
 Presentations nowadays are two-way affairs, where presenters can ask questions across their slides and get responses from their audience for everyone to see.

-Nowadays, there are plenty of modern classroom response systems that make this super easy.
+Nowadays, plenty of modern classroom response systems make this super easy.

-These presentations can take a little time to set-up, but the good news is that online presentation software such as AhaSlides makes it easier to create fantastic interactive presentations than ever before.
+These presentations can take a little time to set-up.
+Still, the good news is that online presentation software such as AhaSlides makes it easier to create fantastic interactive presentations than ever before.

 When you want your class to interact more with each other, use jigsaw learning.